ryandougc/spot-sesh/README.md

 	- NODE_ENV: just keep this as 'development' unless this is getting hosted
 	- EXPRESS_PORT: default value is 3000.
 This port can be anything you want.
 	- SOCKET_PORT: default value is 3001.
-This port needs to match `VITE_SOCKET_PORT` is Vue's `.env` file `vue`
+This port needs to match `VITE_SOCKET_PORT` is Vue's `.env` file
+	- FRONT_END_URL: This URL is where your Vue app is hosted.
+You must include the port if it is on the localhost `vue`
 	- NODE_ENV= just keep this as 'development' unless this is getting hosted
 	- VITE_SOCKET_PORT: This port needs to match `SOCKET_PORT` in the server's `.env` file